|Average Salary||Avg. Hourly Wage|

 Common Electrical Systems and Applications

-- Multiple low-voltage electronic systems:
+- Multiple low-voltage electronic systems

-- VHF (Very High Frequency) and HF (High Frequency) radio.
+- VHF (Very High Frequency) and HF (High Frequency) radio

-- 12/24/32 volt DC.
+- 12/24/32 volt DC

-- 110/240 volt AC or up to 480 volts AC on large ships.
+- 110/240 volt AC or up to 480 volts AC on large ships

-- Engine power take-offs.
+- Engine power take-offs

-Almost all marine electricians handle engines and electrical motors, either as a power source for other systems or wiring them directly.
+Most will handle engines and electrical motors, either as a power source for other systems or wiring them directly.

-Other electricians typically work in shipyards and primarily handle the installation and refitting of electrical systems in hulls that are in dry dock for major maintenance or are being laid down.
+They primarily handle the installation and refitting of electrical systems in hulls that are in dry dock for major maintenance or are being laid down.